drfuzzi/CSC2106_BLE/README.md

 ### Steps:
 1. Compile the Server code and upload it to one device.
 2. Compile the Client code and upload it to another device.
+3. Modify the Server code to:
+  - Allow another client to connect to the Server.
+Currently, it hangs after one connect and disconnect.
+[Hint: Look at Advertising]
-3. Modify the Server code to obtain data from actual sensors and be notified of new readings.
+  - Obtain data from actual sensors and be notified of new readings.

 **Optional:**
 - Install BLE Scanner (Connect & Notify) (Android only) to verify if your Server has been configured correctly (https://play.google.com/store/apps/details?id=com.macdom.ble.blescanner&hl=en&gl=US&pli=1)